Skip to main content

 2. Review vitals, medications, treatments, and labs related to the condition.

-This is an interactive workflow, meaning links in criteria cards can also route you to a document that will appear in the Document Viewer in the center panel for further verification.
+This is an interactive workflow, meaning links in the criteria cards can also route you to a document that will appear in the Document Viewer in the center panel for further verification.
 Additionally, more data is available on hover for certain values on the dashboard.

 Did this answer your question?